dipaksarkar/docs/docs/nitrofit28/installation.md

 ## Create Subdomains/Aliases

-You will need to create there subdomain with document root `public_html/public` for api, admin and members as follows:
+You will need to create there subdomain with document root `public_html` for api, admin and members as follows:

 ```
-api.your_app_domain.com
+api.your-domain-name.com
-admin.your_app_domain.com
+admin.your-domain-name.com
-members.your_app_domain.com
+members.your-domain-name.com
 ```

 ::: warning